$B-L$ model in light of the CDF II result: Minimal and chiral model

 \underline{\bf Neutrino mass:} The Yukawa sector of the model can be written in a gauge-invariant way as

-We see from the last term of Eq.~\eqref{eq:Yukawa} that the three RHNs pair up with the three left-handed neutrinos of the SM to form Dirac particles.
+We see from the last term of Eq.~\eqref{eq:Yukawa} that the two RHNs pair up with the two left-handed neutrinos of the SM to form Dirac particles.
 Note the importance of unconventional $B-L$ charges of $\varphi$ and $\nu_R^i$ to generate the Dirac neutrino mass.
-This $B-L$ charge assignment is needed to forbid Majorana mass terms for the $\nu_R^i$ while simultaneously enforcing a Yukawa coupling structure in which only $\varphi$ couples to RHNs.
+This $B-L$ charge assignment is needed to forbid Majorana mass terms for the $\nu_R^i$ while simultaneously enforcing a Yukawa coupling structure in which only $\varphi$ couples to RHNs as shown in the Figure \ref{Feynman view 2}.
+As $\varphi$ gets vev, it breaks the lepton number by 3 units and ensures the Dirac nature of the neutrinos \cite{Hirsch:2017col,Ma:2014qra}.
 After the spontaneous breaking of electroweak and $U(1)_{B-L}$ symmetry, we can write the neutrino mass term as